AbuUbaida/abuubaida.github.io/_pages/about.md

 ## 📢 News

-* <span style="color:DarkBlue">[September 20, 2022]</span> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+* <span style="color:RoyalBlue">[September 20, 2022]</span> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum is simply dummy text of the printing.
 * <span style="color:RoyalBlue">[September 20, 2022]</span> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum is simply dummy text of the printing.
-* <span style="color:DarkBlue">[September 20, 2022]</span> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+* <span style="color:RoyalBlue">[September 20, 2022]</span> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum is simply dummy text of the printing.
-* <span style="color:DarkBlue">[September 20, 2022]</span> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+* <span style="color:RoyalBlue">[September 20, 2022]</span> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum is simply dummy text of the printing.
-* <span style="color:DarkBlue">[September 20, 2022]</span> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+* <span style="color:RoyalBlue">[September 20, 2022]</span> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum is simply dummy text of the printing.
-* <span style="color:DarkBlue">[September 20, 2022]</span> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+* <span style="color:RoyalBlue">[September 20, 2022]</span> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum is simply dummy text of the printing.
-* <span style="color:DarkBlue">[January 03, 2022]</span> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+* <span style="color:RoyalBlue">[January 03, 2022]</span> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum is simply dummy text of the printing.

 ---